 Those without electrical experience can still participate in the solar installation industry.
 Here’s how…

-The state of Rhode Island created a new type of contractor called the Renewable Energy Professional (REP), which is a designation that allows individuals to perform certain renewable energy system installation work without holding an electrical or plumbing license.
+The state of Rhode Island created a new type of contractor called the Renewable Energy Professional (REP), which is a designation that allows individuals to install solar panels without holding an electrical or plumbing license.
 Only contractors or individuals without an electrical license are required to obtain the REP limited license to perform ancillary non-electrical work on renewable energy systems.

 There are several ways that someone can qualify for a Renewable Energy Professional license – with eligibility being that at least one of the following is met:

-An added bonus here is that Everblue’s Solar PV Mastery Combo aligns with the training requirements for the NABCEP PV Installation Professional Certification (bullet point #1 above).
+An added bonus here is that Everblue’s NABCEP PV Installation Professional package aligns with the training requirements for the NABCEP PV Installation Professional Certification (bullet point #1 above).
 Beyond the training, a candidate would need to document work experience on 3-5 permitted solar PV installations to qualify for the NABCEP PV Installer exam.
 At the end of the day, someone can begin working in the solar industry with a NABCEP Solar Installation Certification and a Rhode Island Renewable Energy Professional license!